Starcounter/Docs/guides/working-with-starcounter/administrator-web-ui/README.md

 ### Default Database

 Starcounter creates a default database if an application is started and there is no existing database.
-Apps in the default database are available at port `8080` be default.
+Apps in the default database are available at port `8080` by default.

-### Creating and Deleting Databases
+### Create and Delete Databases

-It is possible to create/delete Starcounter Database trough web Administrator.
-Databases are created as hosts for multiple applications running on them.
-By default database port is set to `8080`.
-If you plan to have several databases running in parallel, you need to change port parameter to be different, otherwise there will be a conflict.

-From Web panel it is easy to create a new Database by pressing [New database](http://127.0.0.1:8181/#/databaseNew) in the main menu.
-If you already work with several databases but experience a need in a new one, follow to `Select Database -> New database`
+It's possible to create and delete databases in the Administrator.
+To prevent conflicts when running several parallel databases, their ports have to be different.
+The port can be specified under the "Advanced" options when creating a new database.

+Create new databases at `localhost:8181/#/databases` by pressing "New database".

 ![Creating and deleting databases](/assets/3.png)

-Deleting database can be done by using the same control panel.
-This operation will need verification y typing in a Database name to delete in a popped-up dialog window (case-sensitive).
-You can specify database port in `Advanced` settings.
-You will need to verify the DELETE operation by typing in the DB name.
+Databases are also deleted in the same view.
+Deletions have to be verified by entering the name of the database in the pop-up window.

-### Starting and Stopping Databases
+### Start and Stop Databases

 In Web Administrator interface  you can start and stop existing databases by pressing corresponding buttons.